gatsbyjs/gatsby-source-wordpress-experimental/docs/debugging-and-troubleshooting.md

 Count upwards from the last type that seems to be frozen to the top of the list.
 This is the number of concurrent GraphQL requests your server can handle.

-Follow this Gatsby guide on [setting environment variables](https://www.gatsbyjs.org/docs/environment-variables/) to set the `GATSBY_CONCURRENT_DOWNLOAD` env variable to this number.
+Note that `GATSBY_CONCURRENCT_DOWNLOAD` has been retired, now [`schema.requestConcurrency`](./plugin-options.md#schema.requestconcurrency-int) plugin option is used.

 ## Media File Download Errors

 The main error that occurs while fetching media files is overwhelming the remote server due to too many concurrent requests.
-Follow this Gatsby guide on [setting environment variables](https://www.gatsbyjs.org/docs/environment-variables/) to set the `GATSBY_CONCURRENT_DOWNLOAD` env variable below it's default of `200`.
+You can set the [`schema.requestConcurrecy`](./plugin-options.md#schema.requestconcurrency-int) plugin option below it's default of `10`.
 You will need to experiment a bit to determine what the maximum number of concurrent requests for media files your server can handle is.
-I like to first drop it to `100` and if it works I will raise it to `150` and try again and adjust.
-If `100` still fails, I would try setting it very low to `10` and raising the number from there until you find the maximum.

 ## Broken Preview templates